dclavijo45/chat-ai-backend/README.md

-Chat AI using Google Gemini, OpenAi API, Anthropic (Claude AI), DeepSeek, QwenAI and Mistral switchable
+Chat AI using Google Gemini, OpenAi API, Anthropic (Claude AI), DeepSeek, QwenAI, Mistral, Grok and Perplexity switchable
 =======

 Angular 19 and NodeJS with Express has been used for build the project